 In 'Love in a Cold Climate', Nancy Mitford's sharp, witty, glorious satire, Lady Montdore advises Fanny on her trousseau "The important thing, dear,' she said, 'is to have a really good fur coat, I mean a proper, dark one.'
 To Lady Montdore, fur meant mink; she could imaging no other kind except sable, but that would be specified.
 'Not only will it make all the rest of your clothes look better than they are, but you really needn't bother much about anything else as you need never take it off.
-Above all, don't go wasting money on underclothes, there is nothing stupider - I always borrow Montdore's myself.
+Above all, don't go wasting money on underclothes, there is nothing stupider - I always borrow Montdore's myself.'

 Lady Montdore is one of the great comic creations - appallingly, horribly snobbish, monstrously self-obsessed, she never fails to make me roar with laughter.
 The character was apparently inspired by Violet Trefusis, about whom I really should know more, since I appropriated her name for this blog.